Pylons/pyramid_cookbook/getting_started/01-helloworld/index.rst

 .. code-block:: python

-  print ('Starting up server on http://localhost:6547')
+  print 'Starting up server on http://localhost:6547'

-..
-CM: these appear to say the same thing.
-Not sure what's being asked.

 #.
 What happens if you return a string of HTML?
 A sequence of integers?